SITEMAP for ORIGINS Views of Creation Origins Evidence

 4. Can intelligent design be authentically scientific?

 To help us understand the intensity of emotions during discussions of design, we can think about a model of science proposed by Larry Laudan involving mutual interactions between goals, methods, and theories.
-Most people want their own ideas — including their VIEWS OF SCIENCE (goals, methods, theories) and their VIEWS OF THE WORLD (used for living in the world) — to be logically consistent.
+Most people want their own ideas — including their VIEWS OF SCIENCE (about its goals, methods, theories) and their VIEWS OF THE WORLD (used for living in the world) — to be logically consistent.
 This desire for consistency produces mutual interactions within their framework of ideas (about science, worldviews,...) with each influencing the others, producing adjustments that improve the overall logical harmony of their framework.

 One result of this internal self-consistency is that vigorous advocates for each view of origins are confident that they have The Answer, and those with other views seem so obviously wrong (because their ideas don't fit logically into our framework) that they must be either deceiving themselves or trying to deceive others.